swiftlang/swift-evolution/proposals/0507-borrow-accessors.md

 #### Globals

 You may not borrow or mutate a global `var`.
-You are allowed to borrow a global `let`, but not to mutate it.
+You are allowed to borrow a global `let`, but not mutate it.

 ```swift
 var mutableGlobal: SomeType